 WHO ARE CHIROPRACTORS?

 A Doctor of Chiropractic has spent four years at an accredited chiropractic institution, receiving more than 4,200 hours of specialized clinical training.

-As primary care practitioners, chiropractors can develop and carry out a comprehensive treatment/management plan, recommend therapeutic exercise and other non-invasive therapies, and provide nutritional, dietary and lifestyle counselling.
+As primary care practitioners, chiropractors can develop and carry out a comprehensive treatment/management plan, recommend therapeutic exercise, non-invasive therapies, and provide nutritional, dietary, and lifestyle counseling.

 Chiropractic is regulated by provincial statute.
 Each province has a regulatory college, established by legislation in the same manner and with the same structure and similar regulations as the regulatory bodies for other health care professions.

 Regulatory colleges are responsible for protecting the public, setting standards of practice, assuring quality of care is maintained, evaluating and promoting competency, and handling disciplinary issues.
 Ontario’s chiropractors are regulated and licensed by the College of Chiropractors of Ontario.

 Set aside at least 60 minutes for your first visit to the chiropractor.
 Future visits typically last 15 minutes or less, though the time required will depend upon the type of treatment you require.
 Here’s what you might expect.